NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/examples/condition.md

 * **Upon** powered_on the component shall immediately satisfy bootup
 * **Whenever** intruder the alarm shall immediately satisfy sound

-The contrast between trigger and continuous conditions is shown in the following two examples, in the case where at some point p holds forever:
+The contrast between trigger and continual conditions is shown in the following two examples, in the case where at some point p holds forever:

 * Upon p the software shall eventually satisfy q